merrick1988/addressBook/README.md

 - bootstrap.js;
 - underscore.js;

-The implementation was done using routing and dynamic-loading pages, so for correct work of app it is necessary to open the it from server, (ex. denver or any other local server).
+The application was implemented using routing and dynamic-loading pages, thus it needs the web-server to work correctly (i.e. Apache).